rexionmars/snake/README.md

 ```sh
 $ cd tests && ./output
 ```
+## Reverse Polish Notation
+Reverse Polish Notation is a way of expressing arithmetic expressions that avoids the use of brackets to define priorities for evaluation of operators.
+In ordinary notation, one might write

+(3 + 5) * (7 – 2)

+and the brackets tell us that we have to add 3 to 5, then subtract 2 from 7, and multiply the two results together.
+In RPN, the numbers and operators are listed one after another, and an operator always acts on the most recent numbers in the list.
+The numbers can be thought of as forming a stack, like a pile of plates.
+The most recent number goes on the top of the stack.
+An operator takes the appropriate number of arguments from the top of the stack and replaces them by the result of the operation.

+In this notation the above expression would be

+3 5 + 7 2 – *

+Reading from left to right, this is interpreted as follows:
+- Push 3 onto the stack.
+- Push 5 onto the stack.
+Reading from the top, the stack now contains (5, 3).
+- Apply the + operation: take the top two numbers off the stack, add them together, and put the result back on the stack.
+The stack now contains just the number 8.
+- Push 7 onto the stack.
+- Push 2 onto the stack.
+It now contains (2, 7, 8).
+- Apply the – operation: take the top two numbers off the stack, subtract the top one from the one below, and put the result back on the stack.
+The stack now contains (5, 8).
+- Apply the * operation: take the top two numbers off the stack, multiply them together, and put the result back on the stack.
+The stack now contains just the number 40.

 ## Your first Hello World in SNAKE
 A simple example using PUSH, PLUS, MINUS, DUMP<br>
 Use your favorite editor, i love neovim